samirak93/iCXMedia_DS/readme.md

 `Type 2 error:`

-For example, class 1 has children with proper sanitaion.
+For example, class 1 has children with proper sanitation.
 So if they're wrongly categorized into a class where children are with improper sanitation, then mistake is not a big problem since more emphasis would be made on a child to improve sanitation even when their sanitation is proper.